near/node-docs/docs/validator/compile-and-run-a-node.md

 > You can skip the `--home` argument if you are fine with the default working directory in `~/.near`.
 If not, pass your preferred location.

 This command will create the required directory structure by generating a `config.json`, `node_key.json`, and downloads a `genesis.json` for `mainnet`.
-- `config.json` - Configuration parameters which are responsive for how the node will work.
+- `config.json` - Neard node configuration parameters.
 - `genesis.json` - A file with all the data the network started with at genesis.
 This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.
 - `node_key.json` -  A file which contains a public and private key for the node.
 Also includes an optional `account_id` parameter which is required to run a validator node (not covered in this doc).
 - `data/` -  A folder in which a NEAR node will write it's state.